Resolving Automation Issues

 How can I test automations?

-Automations can be tested against test accounts that appear in your Hook instance.
-These can be associated with test contacts and users.
-Trigger an automation that is filtered on that account only.
+You can also test automations against test accounts in your Hook instance.
+Trigger an automation filtered to that account only.
 Ask your implementation consultant or reach out to [email protected] for more details.

 What is a virtual agent?

 A virtual agent is a Hook user that represents a non-person identity.
 It can be used for assigning owners to signals, actions, and for cadencing automations.
-For sending emails from alternative email addresses, it's best to use an alias.
+For sending emails from alternative email addresses, use an alias instead.